SHEEP AND LAMBS

 this site from scratch.
 The knitting

-similar to a blog but is sorely neglected these days because there's much more to life than knitting!
+similar to a blog but my knitting is not updated very much these days because there's much more to life than knitting!

 My knitting has a utilitarian approach...